 Situated off the coast of Palompon, Leyte, Kalanggaman Island is a small uninhabited island that is currently making waves among nature lovers all over the country.
 Its powdery-white sand beach is comparable to the best in the archipelago.
 This marine sanctuary features sandbars on both ends and is a favorite dive site among visitors of Malapascua Island.

 Islets off the southern coast of Cebu offer unique dive opportunities for people looking to explore the underwater world.

 Cebu has always been a tourist spot and preferred destination among tourists looking for fun under the sun.
 Aside from Mactan Island, there are many island destinations off the coast of Cebu.
 Bantayan Island, Camotes Island, and Malapascua Island in the north are among the more popular island destinations.
 The southern part of Cebu also boasts of the white-sand beaches of Sumilon Island and Badian Island.
 Mactan Island is a jump-off point for tourists looking to hop from one island to another.

 The raw beauty of Jomalig Island is its main appeal among its visitors.

 Image: Jomalig Island - L&J - Pampo & Tala Resort

-Jomalig Island in Quezon shares the limelight with two popular island-hopping destinations in the country.
+Jomalig Island in Quezon shares the limelight with two popular island-hopping destinations.
 Its remote location allowed its pristine white beaches to remain relatively undisturbed.
-Its raw beauty has put it on the bucket list of many beach lovers around the world.
+Its raw beauty has put it on the bucket list of many beach lovers worldwide.
 The long hours of travel will be rewarding for anyone looking to witness the beauty of nature at its best.

 The serene beauty of Tawi-tawi Island is best observed when the sun sets over the horizon.